Consensus, FLP and Paxos

 DIAGRAM

-• There should be one variable
+- There is one variable

-• Any node can get it
+- Any node can get it

-• Any node can set it
+- Any node can set it

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable